devicetree-org/lopper/README-architecture.md

                       mynewproperty = "phandle field field";
                 };

+# conditional execution or inhibiting of a lop execution

+There are two properties that can be used to control the execution of a lop.

+  - "noexec"
+  - "cond"

+"noexec" takes no values and when present, the lop will not be exected:

+	    lop_2 {
+                  compatible = "system-device-tree-v1,lop,select-v1";
+		  // do not run this lop
+		  noexec;
+                  // clear any old selections
+                  select_1;
+                  select_2 = "/:compatible:.*xlnx,zynq-zc702.*";
+            };

+"cond" specifies a target lop phandle.
+If the result of that lop is "True", then the specifying lop will be executed.
+If the result of the target lop is False, then the lop will not be exected.
+This is typically used to trigger execution of lops based on selected nodes, or a property found in a tree.

+In the following example, either lop_1 or lop_1_1 are valid targets of the "cond" property of lop_1_1_1.
+The result would be the same if either was specified (and both are provided to show a long and short form of the operation).
+If a matching compatible node is found in the tree, then lop_1_1_1 will be executed.

+	    lop_1: lop_1 {
+		  compatible = "system-device-tree-v1,lop,select-v1";
+		  // clear any old selections
+		  select_1;
+		  select_2 = "/:compatible:.*xlnx,versal-vc-p-a2197-00-revA.*";
+	    };
+	    lop_1_1: lop_1_1 {
+		  compatible = "system-device-tree-v1,lop,code-v1";
+		  code = "
+			  if __selected__:
+			      print( 'Compatible dts (type1) found: %s' % node )

+			  if __selected__:
+			      return True
+			  else:
+			      return False
+		      ";
+	    };
+	    lop_1_1_1 {
+		  compatible = "system-device-tree-v1,lop,code-v1";
+		  cond = <&lop_1>;
+		  code = "
+			 print( 'Conditional Code is running!' )
+			 ";
+	     };

 Note: the lopper_sanity.py utility has an embedded lops file that can be used as a reference, as well as embedded LopperTree sanity tests.